jlangaa/DIF-primer/README.md

 - R - put your code here!
 - output - put any figures, knit documents, etc. here.
 This will help keep things organized
 - reading - I put some readings here that may be useful for understanding DIF.

+# Getting Started

+Download the whole repository to your computer and unzip the file (or clone it with git).
+Then open up the file 'DIF Primer.Rmd' in the R/ folder.